joegeorg7/DevForce-Library/force-app/main/default/classes/Error_Logging/Readme.md

 ## Files

-- **DMLUtils.java**: Contains methods for performing various DML operations such as insert, update, delete, undelete, and upsert.
+- **DMLUtils.cls**: Contains methods for performing various DML operations such as insert, update, delete, undelete, and upsert.
 It also includes methods for logging errors that occur during these operations.
-- **DMLUtilsWrapper.java**: A wrapper class used to encapsulate the results of DML operations, including any errors that occur.
+- **DMLUtilsWrapper.cls**: A wrapper class used to encapsulate the results of DML operations, including any errors that occur.
-- **ErrorLoggerFramework.java**: Provides methods for logging application and integration errors.
+- **ErrorLoggerFramework.cls**: Provides methods for logging application and integration errors.
 It supports logging errors to Salesforce custom objects and publishing error events.

 ## Classes and Methods